G-20 leaders end meeting condemning war but note divisions

 The conflict loomed large over the two-day summit held on the tropical island of Bali in Indonesia.

-Biden said it was “unlikely” that the missile was fired from Russia, and he pledged support for Poland’s investigation.

-“There is preliminary information that contests that,” Biden told reporters when asked if the missile had been fired from Russia.
-“It is unlikely in the lines of the trajectory that it was fired from Russia, but we’ll see.”

-Biden was joined at the G-20 by leaders including Chinese President Xi Jinping, Indian Prime Minister Narendra Modi and new British Prime Minister Rishi Sunak.
+U.S. President Joe Biden was joined by leaders including Chinese President Xi Jinping, Indian Prime Minister Narendra Modi and new British Prime Minister Rishi Sunak.
 Russian President Vladimir Putin did not attend.

 The careful wording of the final statement reflected tensions at the gathering and the challenge for the U.S. and its allies to isolate Putin’s government.
 Several G-20 members, including host Indonesia, are wary of becoming entangled in disputes between bigger powers.